If you have a Samsung Frame TV and are wondering if you can DIY a less expensive version of the frames you’ve seen online… the simple answer is YES!

 Because we had not moved this armoire when we repainted this room previously, it still had blue paint on the wall behind it!
 My husband helped add a fresh coat of Benjamin Moore Simply White paint to that last section of wall that is no longer covered up!

 Next we moved the lego dresser over to it’s new home and got to work assembling the DIY frame for our Samsung Frame.

 How to Make a DIY Frame for your Samsung Frame TV

-We chose to go with a really simple build for our frame, and depending on your woodworking skill, you could easily make it more ornate if you chose to.
-Our original plan was to use simple 1×2″ pieces, but then when the project was almost complete we decided to add some additional trim pieces with a bit more design on them.
+We chose to go with a really simple build for our frame, but depending on your woodworking skill, you could easily make it more ornate if you chose to.
+Our original plan was to use simple 1×3″ pieces, but then when the project was almost complete we decided to add some additional trim pieces with a bit more design on them.